 – You do not have to commit to the whole training program upfront.
 You can commit to one course at a time.

-– Each of the 4 courses is offered two (or more) times so you can customize your training schedule.
+– Each of the 4 courses is offered twice so you can choose the start date that works best for you for each course.

 The IFT training program was created by Jan Winhall, Leslie Ellis, and Serge Prengel as the result of many deep discussions on Focusing, therapy, and teaching.